Housing

 How we can help

-• cuts services like electricity or gas
+• cut services like electricity or gas

-• changes the locks or withholds keys
+• change the locks or withhold keys

-• refuses to carry out repairs
+• refuse to carry out repairs

-• harasses or intimidates you
+• harass or intimidate you

-You can also report a poor quality private landlord.
+How to report a poor quality private landlord.